Coding Ethos Docs

 Hook And Tool Runtime

-- Hook runtime bootstrap: checkout-local runtime artifacts, repair behavior, and consumer hook shims.
+- Hook runtime bootstrap: checkout-local runtime artifacts, repair behavior, and consumer hook entrypoints.

 - Runtime publication: PyPI generator boundaries and the release-asset model for future compiled Go runtime distribution.